 It doesn’t matter if you are a parent, teacher, community member, or an entire school.
 We have tools for you to start making changes.

-Resources for Schools and Teachers.
-For inside or outside the classroom.
+Bring Active School Travel into your classroom.
 Support for active travel activities, as well as other green initiatives like waste reduction and composting.

-Active and Safe Routes to School Handbook and Resource Guide.
+Get ideas from our Active and Safe Routes to School Handbook and Resource Guide.
 Our comprehensive manual for developing programs that get more students walking and wheeling to school.
 Not just for school divisions, this will be useful for parents, police departments, neighbourhood associations, and anyone else looking to promote activity and healthy habits in kids.

-Events.
+Participate in an Active Travel Event.
 We coordinate events throughout the year that make it fun for kids to try walking or wheeling to school.

 Start a Bike Repair Shop and Program in Your School or Community.
 Our friends at The Wrench have helped a number of schools start bike shops on site.
 How to get started, where to get funding, how to develop a credit course — they answer all your questions.
 The manual also includes a list of schools with bike programming, if you’re curious.